-I distinctly remember walking around Paris shortly after the dawn of the new millennium.
-I remember what I wore - all black with a red pocketbook.
-I remember being alone - I've always enjoyed my own company.
-And I remember being in awe of the incredible spectrum of twinkling lights as I stood beside one of the ancient wings of the Louvre looking out at the Place de la Concorde.
+I distinctly remember walking around Paris shortly after the dawn of the new millennium where I stood in awe of the incredible spectrum of twinkling lights looking out at the Place de la Concorde.

-There it stood.
-A giant, round, shimmering ferris wheel spinning in the night sky.
+Towering in the night sky was a giant, round, shimmering ferris wheel.
 I don't know about you but I'm not an amusement park person.
-The mere thought riding on anything that spins brings up not so pleasant childhood memories of being sick behind the local town carnival.
+The mere thought riding on anything that spins brings up not so pleasant childhood memories of being ill at the local town carnival.
 But there was something magical about this particular ride, chiefly that it would offer incredible views of Paris from the top.

 I bought my ticket, crammed myself into one of the heavy metal cars alongside a welcoming French family and up we went.
 Oh the views.
 Oh my stomach.
 Round and round we went until the wheel came to a grinding halt.
 We collectively pushed away the metal bar and said our goodbyes.